-Nearly 70% of Millennials rely on mobile banking to manage their dollars and cents, and 42% of Millennials use their smartphones to comparison shop and 24% are making purchases from their mobile device.
+Nearly 70 percent of millennials have used mobile banking to manage their dollars and cents, and 42 percent of millennials use their smartphones to comparison shop and 24 percent are making purchases from their mobile device.
 If you rely on your phone or tablet to check your bank account balance, pay bills or shop, take care to use secure connections when getting online.
-Steer clear of using public Wi-Fi and lock your devices with a unique password.
+Steer clear of using public WiFi and lock your devices with a unique password.
 If you’re using a laptop, make sure your malware and antivirus protection are up-to-date.

 Setting up account alerts is a relatively easy way to detect identity theft.
-For example, you can set up an alert with your credit card company or bank to notify you when a transaction posts that’s over a certain dollar amount.
+For example, if your credit card company or bank offers it, you may be able to set up an alert to notify you when a transaction posts that’s over a certain dollar amount.
 If someone steals your credit card number and uses it to make a purchase, getting an alert can help you stop them in their tracks sooner rather than later.

 Your credit report includes a list of your various credit accounts.
 If you’re checking your credit report on a regular basis, it should be obvious if there’s a new account or inquiry for credit showing up that you don’t remember applying for.
 In terms of how often you should be checking your credit report, it’s good idea to pull your credit reports from all three credit bureaus at least once a year; check out the free resource AnnualCreditReport.com.